 Years after Devonia’s trial, Georgia Innocence Project secured DNA testing on the homemade ski mask that was found in the Taco Bell victim’s car.

-Results of DNA testing performed on the perpetrator's mask.
+Crime lab photo of the perpetrator's mask.

 There was only one person’s DNA on the mask: Hercules Brown’s.

 After the DNA results implicated Hercules rather than Devonia in the Taco Bell Murder, GIP, in partnership with attorneys Knox Dobbins and Jason Stone from Eversheds Sutherland, sought a new trial for Devonia.